 When it comes to aftercare, one of the first questions people ask is, “Can I wash my face after microneedling?”

-If you’re new to microneedling, then this article is for you!
-Today, we’ll talk about what to expect after microneedling, how to care for your face after microneedling, what you should avoid after microneedling, and how soon after you can resume your normal face-cleansing regimen.
+In this article, we’ll look at what to expect after microneedling, how to care for your face after a microneedling procedure, what you should avoid after microneedling, and how soon you can resume your normal skincare routine.

 Microneedling and Dermarolling